 The Charlie Cart is incredibly well organized – it includes everything we need to run a successful program.
 And it’s mobile!

-How are you using the cart and curriculum?
+How are you using the Charlie Cart Mobile Kitchen and Curriculum?

 Right now, as we learn, we are doing classes for elementary-aged students using the recipes provided with the Charlie Cart.
 We will be offering family cooking classes in the Summer/Fall.
 We want to do a series of classes for healthy cooking using SNAP.
 We are exploring doing programs at our community parks.